ski jobs at queenstown and Mt Hutt

 No, you should only submit one application.
-When you apply, you will be asked to tell us your first and second job choices.
-If we have a job available that we think will suit you better than the one(s) you have applied for, we will contact you to discuss it.
+If we have a job available that we think will suit you better than the one(s) you have applied for, we will put your forward to that manager.
 By putting in more than one application you slow down the whole review process for everyone.
 If you do apply more than once it will work against you rather than for you, as it suggests you can't follow instructions, which is very important in our industry.

 Do you have many different nationalities in the crew?

 Yes.
 Our industry attracts people from all over the world, which makes for a really diverse and exciting international crew.
-In 2014 people of 30 different nationalities had NZSki jobs, bringing a wealth of experience to our ski areas.
+Each season people from more than 35 different countries are employed by NZSki, bringing a wealth of experience to our ski areas.

 How much work will there be during the season?